contextgeneric/cgp-patterns/content/provider-delegation.md

 ## Using `DelegateComponent`

-It may take a while to fully understand how the blanket implementations with `DelegateComponent` and `HasComponents` work.
+It may take a while to fully understand how the blanket implementations with `DelegateComponent` and `HasProvider` work.
 But since the same pattern will be used everywhere, it would hopefully become clear as we see more examples.
 It would also help to see how the blanket implementation is used, by going back to the example of implementing the concrete context `Person`.